-MALPP is the oldest County-administered land preservation easement program and comprises over 13,700 acres in total.
-The Washington County Agricultural Land Preservation Advisory Board (Ag Board), the Board of County Commissioners, and the Maryland Agricultural Land Preservation Foundation (MALPF) of the MDA administer the program through the County's Department of Planning and Zoning.
+MALPP is the oldest County-administered land preservation easement program and comprises over 14,700 acres in total.
+The Washington County Agricultural Land Preservation Advisory Board (Ag Board), the Board of County Commissioners, and the Maryland Agricultural Land Preservation Foundation (MALPF) of the Maryland Department of Agriculture (MDA) administer the program through the County's Department of Planning and Zoning.
 The easements are extremely competitive as there are many applicants to the program.
 If purchased by the State, the easement will remain effective in perpetuity.